programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 this downloaded properly and then delete the file.
 We’re going to adapt our program to download the other page containing the other 3 entries at the same time so we want to make sure we get both.
-Let’s refine our getSearchResults function by adding another function argument called “entries” so we can tell the program how many pages of search results we need to download.
+Let’s refine our `getSearchResults` function by adding another function argument called “entries” so we can tell the program how many pages of search results we need to download.
 We will use the value of entries and some simple math to determine how many search results pages there are.
 This is fairly straightforward since we know there are ten trial transcripts listed per page.
 We can calculate the number of search results pages by dividing the value of entries by 10.
-We will save this result to an integer variable named pageCount.
+We will save this result to an integer variable named `pageCount`.
 It looks like this:

 ``` python
 #determine how many files need to be downloaded.
 pageCount = entries / 10
 ```

-However, because pageCount is an integer and cannot have decimal places or remainders, Python will drop the remainder.
-You can test this by running this code in your Terminal (Mac & Linux) / Python Command Line (Windows) and printing out the value held in pageCount.
+However, because `pageCount` is an integer and cannot have decimal places or remainders, Python will drop the remainder.
+You can test this by running this code in your Terminal (Mac & Linux) / Python Command Line (Windows) and printing out the value held in `pageCount`.
 (Note, from here on, we will use the word Terminal to refer to this program).

 ``` python